aramisgithub/questpresentation/document.md

 ## Odyssey

-- After the war, the gods become angry with the Greeks for their prideful ways.
+- After the war, the gods become angry with the Greeks for their prideful ways

-  A great storm emerges and throws them off course.
+- A great storm emerges and throws them off course

 ## Comparison